Edit

 Deferral templates

-• The length of the deferral is automatically calculated.
+• The deferral length is automatically calculated.

 Create a deferral template

-To create a deferral template, follow these steps.
+To create a deferral template, follow these steps:

 1. On the Deferral templates page, select New.